 Opencare is a web-based platform that promises to help patients find an incredible new dentist in their area.
 Registering to be one of the dental practices featured on the platform can help you grow your practice, as Opencare take care of matching you with new patients.
 The platform complements your existing practice-management tools; providing a new way to find, communicate with, and schedule in new patients.

 Opencare takes the guesswork and effort out of insurance verification.

-72% of people say the first step they take when searching for a new doctor or dentist is looking up online reviews.
+72% of people say the first step they take when searching for a new doctor or dentist is looking up online reviews, according to Software Advice.
 A few bad reviews can cause significant damage to your brand, whereas positive reviews will have patients lining up.
 Unfortunately, managing reviews can be a cumbersome task as there are so many platforms where your patients can leave good (or bad) ones.

 This is where a review management software comes in.
 These handy apps help you manage reviews across a range of platforms, including social media like Facebook.
 It will enable you to collect reviews in one place and respond to them quickly and efficiently!

 Your practice probably generates a tonne of data every day.
 Managing all that information can be complicated, so it’s all too easy to fall into the trap of storing the data away and forgetting about it!
 Many EHR software solutions have built-in analytical features but these can often be tricky to navigate.
 If this sounds familiar it might be time to consider investing in an analytics tool to help manage all that data.

 Once you have a great analytics tool in place, you can use data to analyze the most important aspects of your dental practice; from service offerings to pricing structures and even patient experience.
 For example, do you know which season works better for price increases, which insurance companies are most frequently requested by your patients or the most/least frequent cancellation reason?